kylegrahammatzen/bloom/packages/core/src/plugins/autumn/README.md

 ### createEntity

-Create an entity (seats, workspaces, etc.) for the authenticated user.
+Create one or more entities (seats, workspaces, etc.) for the authenticated user.

 ```typescript
 auth.api.autumn.createEntity(params: ApiMethodParams): Promise<AutumnEntityResponse>